 Safi Morocco Travel Guide

-Efforts are created in Morocco to protect coastal ecosystems plus ocean life.
-The broader Atlantic coast often falls under various preservation projects aimed at preserving biodiversity and reducing pollution.
-Support any local efforts you come across.
+Efforts are originating from Morocco to protect coastal ecosystems plus ocean life.
+The broader Atlantic coast often falls under various preservation projects aimed at preserving variety of life and reducing pollution.
+Support any local efforts you encounter.

 Recycling infrastructure in Morocco is developing but stays confined.
 Minimize plastic use with a Reusable water bottle or filter.
 Dispose of waste responsibly; avoid littering, especially in natural areas.